 There are more details in the recipe below, but that’s pretty much the gist of how to peel tomatoes.

-Do you have to peel the tomatoes for Tomato Basil Salad?
+Do you have to peel the tomatoes?

 Nope.
 Your call, but I love them this way in this particular recipe.